yoihenkh007/Eye_disease_classification_Project_2025_1/README.md

 ## 📈 Model Performance

 The hybrid model combining ResNet50 features with a Random Forest classifier achieves excellent performance, with a weighted F1-score of approximately **97%** on the test set.
-The detailed per-class metrics can be reviewed in the `04_model_evaluation.ipynb` notebook.
+The detailed per-class metrics can be reviewed in the `data_visualization.ipynb` notebook.